 Fused Deposition Modeling (abbreviated as FDM) is one of the most widely used 3D printing technologies.
 It uses a heated nozzle to extrude thermoplastic filaments, depositing layers of material to build the entire object.
 Due to its simple operation, low cost, and strong adaptability, this method is highly popular among many enthusiasts, educators, and enterprises.
-FDM 3D printers are not only suitable for prototype production but also for practical applications, as they support various thermoplastic materials such as PLA, ABS, PETG, etc. Despite the development of other 3D printing technologies over the past decades, FDM still holds a considerable market share.
+FDM 3D printers are not only suitable for prototype production but also for practical applications, as they support various thermoplastic materials such as PLA, ABS, PETG, etc. Despite decades of competition from other 3D printing technologies, FDM retains a significant market share, with global shipments of FDM printers reaching 2.1 million units in 2024 (source: 3D Printing Industry Report), highlighting its enduring relevance.

 Fused Deposition Modeling was invented in 1989 by Scott Crump as a faster, and more cost-effective way to create prototypes by extruding molten plastic layer by layer from digital designs.
 Later Crump and his wife founded a company – Stratasys, to commercialize the technology by releasing the first FDM machine in 1992.
 It’s initially used in industries like aerospace and automotive, then gradually expanded to other industries.
 Comparing to other traditional methods, FDM enabled rapid prototyping with less time and expense.